2.0: Akshay Kumar Shares A Selfie & Turns Into A Scary Crow Immediately!

 - A Travel Guide To Junnar: Birthplace Of Shivaji Maharaj

-Akshay Kumar, superstar Rajinikanth and Amy Jackson starrer 2.0 is all set to hit the theatres on November 29, 2018 and the advance tickets are flying off the shelf and is sold out with the blink of an eye.
+Akshay Kumar, superstar Rajinikanth and Amy Jackson starrer 2.0 is all set to hit the theatres on November 29, 2018 and the advance tickets are flying off the shelf and sold out with the blink of an eye.
 Akshay Kumar is keeping up with the buzz and just shared a selfie that'll spook every one of us.
 He revealed in the caption that it took close to 3.5 hours to get the look and then flipped out his phone and took a selfie.
 If that was not enough, he posted a filter on his Instagram stories and turned into a scary crow in just a second.
 View all the pictures below...

 Akshay Kumar - The Scary Crow Selfie